Skip to Content

-Loose parts are collections of objects that can be used as open-ended learning materials.
+Loose parts are objects that can be used as open-ended learning materials.
 They are also sometimes called manipulatives or tabletop toys.

-These could be things found in nature, recycled materials from around the house and school, or materials purchased for this specific purpose.
+These could include natural objects, recycled materials from home or school, or items bought for this purpose.

-Let’s take a look at what this type of play is all about, examples to get you started and a few loose parts play benefits for children.
+Let’s explore what this type of play involves, some examples to get you started, and its benefits for children.

 What is Loose Parts Play in Early Childhood?